jlshen2011/iFusion/README.md

 In general, this can be done by:

-* **Approach 1**: Building a statistocal/machine learning model using the data associated with the target individual only (no/small bias, large variance);
+* **Approach 1**: Building a statistical/machine learning model using the data associated with the target individual only (no/small bias, large variance);
-* **Approach 2**: Pooling the data for all individual subjects and building a single model without recognizing the potential heterogenities across different individuals (large bias, small variance).
+* **Approach 2**: Pooling the data for all individual subjects and building a single model without recognizing the potential heterogeneities across different individuals (large bias, small variance).

 *i*Fusion borrows information from others individual subjects (**fusion**), but in a smart way that only from individual subjects that are relevant to the target (**individualized**) , this optimizing the balance between bias and variance.